YouTube

 Load video

 Despite of the Russian war of aggression in Ukraine since 2022, the cultural activities have not stopped.
 So the group Kalush Orchestra could make the third victory for Ukraine in Turin.
 Due to the uncertain situations the 67th ESC has not taken place in Ukraine, instead Liverpool has been chosen as the host city 2023.
-The Ukrainian group TVORCHI could achieve another Top 10 placement with “Heat Of Steal”.
+Last year the singers alyona alyona & Jerry Heil could secure another fantastic third place with “Teresa & Maria” in Malmö.

 Biggest successes